Facelift Perth

 After your facelift surgery

-The recovery of a face/neck lift procedure is surprisingly quick for most patients, though it’s a complex procedure.
+The recovery of a face/neck lift procedure is about two weeks for most patients, even though it’s a complex procedure.

 You can go back to work about two weeks following surgery, and even quicker after a mini-facelift.